-The app manifest also identifies the isis.properties file (in the same package as HelloWorldAppManifest) as containing various configuration options.
+The app manifest also identifies the isis-non-changing.properties file (in the same package as HelloWorldAppManifest) as containing various configuration options.
 The helloworld application uses these for settings that are unlikely to change and so are loaded as a static resource from the classpath.

-You'll find that there's another file called isis.properties that's in WEB-INF/isis.properties.
+You'll find that there's also a similar file called isis.properties, which resides at WEB-INF/isis.properties.
 This also provides configuration options (the framework simply combines them) but those in WEB-INF/isis.properties are restricted to settings that are likely to change from environment to environment, most notably JDBC URL connection strings.
 Separating these out makes it easy to reconfigure the application to run against different databases in different environments (dev, test, production etc).